anatawa12/AvatarOptimizer/.docs/content/_index.md

 ## Installation {#installation}

-Avatar Optimizer is published with [VPM][vpm] repository so you can install this package using any vpm clients.
+Avatar Optimizer is published with [VPM][vpm] repository so you can install this package using any VPM clients.

 {{< beta-only color="success" >}}
 {{< hint info >}}